Angelo Di Pietro (inventor): Life

-He qualified as Congegnatore Meccanico in Avellino and moved to Stuttgart to work on the Wankel rotary engine at the Mercedes Benz research laboratories 1969 and 1970.
-In 1971 he migrated to Australia where he established a construction engineering company.
+He qualified as Congegnatore Meccanico in Avellino and moved to Stuttgart to work on the pistonless rotary Wankel engine at the Daimler-Benz AG research laboratories 1969 and 1970.
+In 1971, he migrated to Australia where he established a construction engineering company.
 From his early experience with Wankel rotary engines, Angelo became interested in developing a more efficient engine than the traditional reciprocating internal combustion engine, and he has worked on various alternative concepts intermittently over the last 30 years.
-In 1999 he made a major design breakthrough with a rotary motor which runs on compressed air.
+In 1999, he made a major design breakthrough with a rotary motor which runs on compressed air.

-The engine was called the Angelo Di Pietro's Rotary Positive Displacement Air Engine and Di Pietro claims that his engine is 100% more efficient than competitors' products and that the reduction in friction will allow the engine to turn with a pressure of 1 psi.
+The engine was called the Angelo Di Pietro Rotary Positive Displacement Air Engine and Di Pietro claims that his engine is 100% more efficient than competitors' products and that the reduction in friction will allow the engine to turn with a pressure of 1 psi.

 Di Pietro targeted locations in which automotive vehicles are required, but cause immense health hazards such as produce markets and warehouses.
 Di Pietro was determined to find an alternative that was both environmentally conscious, comparable in desired power, and inexpensive.

-Angelo Di Pietro's Rotary Positive Displacement Air Engine
+Rotary motor

-The Di Pietro Motor, developed by the Australian company EngineAir, is a rotary engine powered by compressed air.
-It is smaller than any internal combustion engine although the size may differ between models.
+The Di Pietro Motor, developed by the Australian company EngineAir, is a positive displacement pneumatic rotary engine powered by compressed air.
+Per unit of power, it is smaller than any internal combustion engine although the size may differ between models.

 The CA-patent for this engine was published in 2001.
 The US-patent for this engine was granted in 2005.